Bus Stop-1956

 Painful to realize is that this is not some horror film, but a real-life event.

-The documentary is not filled with spliced together archives or flashy lights or graphics.
-It is slow-paced and plodding and some I fear may find it too slow.
+The documentary is not filled with spliced-together archives or flashy lights or graphics.
+It is slow-paced and plodding.
+Some may find it too slow.

 The title, The Look of Silence is rather perplexing and makes little sense to the subject of the documentary so I am not sure why it has the title that it does.
 But that is merely an aside.